MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### What SharePoint site collections are included in the SharePoint reports?

-The current version of the content pack includes file activity from SharePoint team sites and SharePoint group sites.
+The current version of the template app includes file activity from SharePoint team sites and SharePoint group sites.

 ### Which groups are included in the Office 365 Groups usage report?

-The current version of the content pack includes usage from Outlook groups, Yammer groups, and SharePoint groups.
+The current version of the template app includes usage from Outlook groups, Yammer groups, and SharePoint groups.
 It does not include groups related to Microsoft Teams or Planner.

-### When will an updated version of the content pack become available?
+### When will an updated version of the template app become available?

-Major changes to the content pack will be released twice a year which may include new reports or new data.
+Major changes to the template app will be released twice a year which may include new reports or new data.
 Minor changes to the reports may be released on a more frequent basis.

-### Is it possible to integrate the data from the content pack into existing solutions?
+### Is it possible to integrate the data from the template app into existing solutions?

-The data in the content pack can be retrieved through the Office 365 APIs (in preview).
+The data in the template app can be retrieved through the Office 365 APIs (in preview).
 When they ship to production they will be merged within the [Microsoft Graph reporting APIs](https://go.microsoft.com/fwlink/p/?linkid=848843).

-### Are there plans to expand the content pack to show usage data from other Microsoft products?
+### Are there plans to expand the template app to show usage data from other Microsoft products?

 This is considered for future improvements.
 Check the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) for updates.

 ### How can I pivot by company information in Active Directory?

-Company information is included one of the Active Directory fields in the content pack and you can see it as a pre-built filter in the **Product User activity** reports.
+Company information is included one of the Active Directory fields in the template app and you can see it as a pre-built filter in the **Product User activity** reports.
 It is available as column in the **UserState** table.

 ### Is it possible to bring in additional fields from Active Directory?

 Additional customization on this data is possible by connecting to the [Microsoft Graph reporting APIs](https://go.microsoft.com/fwlink/p/?linkid=848843) to pull additional fields from Azure Active Directory and join to the dataset.

-### Is it possible to aggregate the information in the content pack across multiple subscriptions?
+### Is it possible to aggregate the information in the template app across multiple subscriptions?

-At this time, the content pack is for a single subscription, as it is associated with the credentials that was used to initially connect to it.
+At this time, the template app is for a single subscription, as it is associated with the credentials that was used to initially connect to it.

 ### Is it possible to see usage by plan (i.e. E1, E3)?

-In the content pack, usage is represented at the per product level.
+In the template app, usage is represented at the per product level.
 Data about the various subscriptions that are assigned to users are provided, however it is not possible to correlate user activity to the subscription assigned to user.

-### Is it possible to integrate other data sets into the content pack?
+### Is it possible to integrate other data sets into the template app?

-You can use Power BI Desktop to connect to the Office 365 APIs (in preview) to bring additional data sources to combine with the content pack data.
+You can use Power BI Desktop to connect to the Office 365 APIs (in preview) to bring additional data sources to combine with the template app data.

 For more information see the [Customize document](customize-reports.md).